Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Glitch parameter statistics

 \subsection{Fast, low-impulse glitches}

-As glitches of this category were rare in OR, we limit our analysis to CR.
-Fig.~\ref{fig:deltaThis2sided} in the upper panel shows the histogram of the waiting time.
+As glitches of this category were rare in ordinary runs, we limit our analysis to cold runs.
+Figure~\ref{fig:deltaThis2sided} in the upper panel shows the histogram of the waiting time.

 A Lilliefors test \cite{Lilliefors} for the exponential distribution on such histogram fails, indicating some departure from Poisson statistics.
-Some subsets of the glitches show indeed a marked clustering, especially near the beginning of the re-heating procedure.
+Some subsets of the glitches show indeed a marked clustering, especially near the beginning of the reheating procedure.

-We must note though that the mean rate was different at different times during the CR, while the test assumes a single global distribution.
+We must note though that the mean rate was different at different times during the cold runs, while the test assumes a single global distribution.
 A test on subsets of the data show that some subset is still compatible with an exponential distribution.

-Fig.~\ref{fig:deltaThis2sided} in the lower panel reports the histogram of the impulse $\Delta v_\text{glitch}$, estimated by numerically integrating the short data stretch containing the glitch, normalized to its estimated error $\Delta v_\text{rms}$.
+Figure~\ref{fig:deltaThis2sided} in the lower panel reports the histogram of the impulse $\Delta v_\text{glitch}$, estimated by numerically integrating the short data stretch containing the glitch, normalized to its estimated error $\Delta v_\text{rms}$.
 We derive $ \Delta v_\text{rms} $, by performing the same numerical integration used to estimate $\Delta v_\text{glitch}$, on random selected, glitch-free stretches of data, of same length and within the same run.

 The histogram is quantitatively compatible ($p=0.23$) with a chi-square distribution with one degree of freedom, that is, with the hypothesis that $\Delta v_\text{glitch}$ is normally distributed with zero mean and standard deviation equal to $\Delta v_\text{rms}$.